lancejpollard/hanakana.js/readme.md

 Tone script is a sound-based script like the [Ancient Runes](https://en.wikipedia.org/wiki/Runes), which means when you read see a symbol/letter, you know exactly how it is pronounced.
 There are no weird edge cases or specific words for which you have to memorize the sound.
 You simply learn the script and can pronounce the words and texts.

 You can find how to pronounce the letters in the [PDF guide](https://github.com/mountbuild/tone-script/blob/build/guide.pdf) or partly on [leaf.surf](https://leaf.surf).
 Print out the [exercises](https://github.com/mountbuild/tone-script/blob/build/exercise.pdf) to learn how to write and pronounce them too!
-Try typing it interactively [here](https://mountbuild.github.io/tone-script)!

 <p align="center">
   <img src="https://github.com/mountbuild/tone-script/blob/build/example.jpg?raw=true" />